 Click to request a box.

 Tails of the City in Seattle WA says: “We charge clients $1.00 per minute late fee and all monies go to the Magic Bullet Fund!
 This makes waiting for late owners a little easier!”

-Please click below to fill in and submit the forms online.
-Forms MUST be filled in by the clinic, not by the owner, after we have the application from the owner.
-Do NOT fill in unless requested by the Magic Bullet Fund.
+Click below to fill in and submit forms online.
+Forms must be filled in by the clinic, not by the owner.

-It’s not easy for veterinarians and staff to watch clients agonize over treatment decisions due to financial constraints.
-You want to help your client try to save their dog.
-What do you do when they simply cannot afford treatment fees?
-With our help, you may be able to provide treatment for dogs even when the family doesn't have funds.
+You watch clients agonize over treatment decisions due to financial constraints You want to help your client try to save their dog.
+What do you do when they cannot afford treatment fees?
+With our help, you may be able to provide treatment even when the family doesn't have funds.